bhornung/bhornung.github.io/_posts/2019-02-25-resource-handlers.md

 ---

-We create a source agnostic interface that yields data to a pipeline.
+We create a source agnostic interface that can feed data to a data science pipeline.

 ## Motivation